 The method of apportionment (assessment methodology) approved at the time the District was formed is based on the premise that each of the assessed parcels within the District receives a special benefit from the improvements maintained and funded by annual assessments.
 Specifically, the assessments are for the maintenance of improvements installed as part of the original development to serve the parcels within the District.
-The desirability of properties within the District are enhanced by the presence of wellmaintained landscaping in close proximity to those properties.
+The desirability of properties within the District are enhanced by the presence of well-maintained landscaping in close proximity to those properties.
 The special benefits associated with the local landscaping improvements are specifically:

-- Enhanced desirability of properties through association with the improvements within the area. - Improved aesthetic appeal of properties providing a positive representation of the area. - Enhanced adaptation of the urban environment within the natural environment from adequate green space and well maintained landscaping. - Environmental enhancement through improved erosion resistance, dust and debris control and reduced noise and air pollution. - Increased sense of pride in ownership of property resulting from well-maintained improvements in proximity to the properties subject to the assessments. - Reduced vandalism and criminal activity resulting from well-maintained surroundings and amenities. - The special enhancements of the properties that results from the above benefits.
+- Enhanced desirability of properties through association with the improvements within the area. - Improved aesthetic appeal of properties providing a positive representation of the area. - Enhanced adaptation of the urban environment within the natural environment from adequate green space and well maintained landscaping. - Environmental enhancement through improved erosion resistance, dust and debris control and reduced noise and air pollution. - Reduced vandalism and criminal activity resulting from well-maintained surroundings and amenities. - The special enhancements of the properties that results from the above benefits.